 Since 1999, Qatari citizens have been allowed to vote in municipal elections for members of the CMC.
 The elections are open to all citizens aged 18 or over, with the exception of members of the police and armed forces.

 To run as a candidate in the CMC elections, you must either be a Qatari citizen or a direct descendant of a citizen.
 You’ll also need to be at least 30 years old and not have been convicted of any criminal acts.
+Candidates for Shura Council elections must be of Qatari origin, at least 30 years old, able to read and write Arabic, and not have a criminal record.

 The political history of Qatar